 Using software such as SEMRush, Ahrefs, Screaming Frog and SiteBulb will identify broken links on your site.
-Google Search Console and Bing Webmaster Tools will also highlight not found internal links, although these types of tools are reactive whereas the above-mentioned software takes a live snapshot of the site and assess each link in real-time.
-It’s important to run the above software of your choice, check-in on Search Console as broken links can be volatile and live – once an audit has been completed it can become void in a matter of weeks.
+Google Search Console and Bing Webmaster Tools will also highlight not found internal links, although these types of tools are reactive whereas the above-mentioned software takes a live snapshot of the site and assess each link in real time.
+It’s important to run the above software of your choice and then check in on Search Console as broken links can be volatile and live – once an audit has been completed it can become void in a matter of weeks.

 Additional comments when it comes to fixing internal broken links

 - Affiliate links are different, I would propose creating a /out/number URL so you can mass change the source redirect.
 For example if I had several outbound links to one affiliate link, I would create shaneparkins.co.uk/out/1 and then to change all occurrences across the site, I just have to update the redirect.
 I can also set robots.txt to prevent /out/ access if it’s affiliate links too.

 - I’ve seen a lot of rewrites take place at the database too – so if you know a URL is mass placed on the site and is no longer available, and you can’t create content to fill the void, doing a query at the database level to mass replace the URL can also be time-saving.

 - Try to think at the time of writing if the link is something that will remain evergreen, if you haven’t got the time to constantly update it and it’s not too much of an issue, it’s probably best not to link to that page.

 - Broken links are a really useful fix for loading speed, looking up broken resources can cause a lot of drainage on speed – if you want to really hone in on your core web vitals or loading speed, another tasks I’d recommend is the Unminified Resource issue which plagues a lot of sites I work on.